staceytseng/staceytseng.github.io/README.md

 # How to create your own interactive maps without coding?

-Here are an interactive map example: https://fredmeng.github.io/visited-countries (Countries/Territories I've Visited)<br>
+Example (Countries/Territories I've Visited): https://fredmeng.github.io/visited-countries<br>

 # Follow the step by step guide to build yours
 1/ Create a GitHub account if you don't have one<br>